-In our study of catering business insurance across four key coverage types, NEXT Insurance comes out as the top provider due to their exceptional affordability and digital coverage matching system.
-While this is the case, other companies are not too far behind, and we recommend getting quotes from The Hartford, Nationwide, Thimble, and Simply Business.
+In our study of catering business insurance across four key coverage types, NEXT is the top provider due to its exceptional affordability and digital coverage matching system.
+Other companies are not too far behind, and we recommend getting quotes from The Hartford, Nationwide, Thimble and Simply Business.

 Best Catering Business Insurance

-The best cheap business insurance for catering and caterers starts at $48/mo and is offered by NEXT, The Hartford and Nationwide.
+The best cheap business insurance for catering and caterers starts at $48 per month and is offered by NEXT, The Hartford and Nationwide.

-Get personalized quotes from the best catering business insurer for you.
+Get matched to the best catering business insurer for you below.

 Advertising & Editorial Disclosure